Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 • fluid retention

-Treatment is determined by the cause of the electrolyte imbalance, the severity of the imbalance, and by the type of electrolyte that’s either in short supply or overabundant.
+Treatment is determined by the cause of the electrolyte imbalance, the severity of the imbalance, and the type of electrolyte that’s either in short supply or overabundant.
 Treatment options normally include either increasing or decreasing fluid intake.
 Mineral supplements may be given by mouth or intravenously if depleted.

-25 Foods That Replenish Electrolytes
+25 Foods That Replenish Electrolytes:

 Foods with electrolytes include: